shaik1002/biggitlabbomb/doc/ci/debugging.md

 ```

 In this example, `DEBUG_VARS` is blank by default in standard pipelines.
 If you need to
-debug the job's behavior, run the pipeline manually and set `DEBUG_VARS` to `--verbose`
+debug the job's behavior, run the pipeline manually and set `DEBUG_VARS` to `--vebose`
 for additional output.

 ### Dependencies